rufusmccoot/work-ManageEmailLists/README.md

 ## Features

-- Generate Excel listing of email addresses for targeted client notifications
+- Generate listing of email addresses for targeted client notifications without duplicates
+- Output:
+  - a single combined Excel list for mail merge
+  - chunked text files for pasting 500 email addresses into the To line (lol mail goes BRRRRRRRRRR)
 - Include any combination of:
   - On-Prem
   - Hosted